-Great River Energy's 28 co-ops have 88,000 miles of distribution line and more than 550 substations.
+Great River Energy's 28 co-ops have 88,000 miles of distribution line and 555 substations.
 Its largest distribution co-op member serves more than 125,000 consumers while its smallest serves about 2,500 end users.
 Most of the company's power comes from coal with hydro, renewable, and natural gas making up the rest.

 As part of its efforts to increase its green energy output, Great River owns Blue Flint Ethanol, which includes a 65-million gallon ethanol refinery that uses process steam produced at Great River Energy Coal Creek Station.

 Great River Energy's revenues increased by 4% due to a rise in all segments, particularly in electric revenues.

 Electric revenues increased due to a drop in member revenues driven by higher member energy and demand unit sales of 1.5% and 0.8%, respectively.

 The company’s net income increased by 21% due to higher net revenues and a decrease in fuel expense related to lower repairs and maintenance of the coal handling system.

 Great River Energy's operating cash inflow increased by 33%.

 The company has a plan to add about 1,800 MW of generating resources (including renewable energy) by 2025 to satisfy increasing member demand for electricity.
 (The State of Minnesota requires utilities to generate 25% of their power from renewable sources by 2025).
 To support this push, Great River Energy has a 30-year power purchase agreement with NextEra Energy Resources to buy 51 MW of output from a wind farm in North Dakota.